ClueReader: Heterogeneous Graph Attention Network for Multi-hop Machine Reading Comprehension: Experiments

 \subsection{Visualization}

-Compare to those spectral GNNs reading approaches, our proposed heterogeneous reasoning graph \crname is based on the non-spectral approach, which allows us to analyze how the nodes interact with each other in various relations and how the connections take effects among nodes.
-We visualize the predictions in our heterogeneous reasoning graph on the \WikiHop and \MedHop in Fig.~\ref{fig:wikivis} and Fig.~\ref{fig:medvis}, respectively, and the different types of nodes are drawn by different colors (subject nodes are gray, reasoning nodes are orange, mention nodes are green, candidate nodes are blue, and document nodes are red) and their edges are demonstrated as different thickness lines to reflect the selections of node pairs.
-The thicker edges they are, the more importance they learned from the training process.
-Considering the answer determination should not only infer by the weight edges but also from the output layer who projects the representation of the node to $\mathbb{R}^{1\times2h}$ and accumulate score from $N_{can}$ and $N_{men}$, we use the transparency of the nodes to respond to the outputs: the darker the nodes are, the higher the values output from the output layer.
-Due to the output values are quite different, some mention nodes and candidate nodes are almost transparent.
-The weight graph provides the evidence during the reading process and the analyzation of DDIs, it passes the messages in accordance with \emph{the grandmother cells} concept that not only one node becomes effective but the cluster behind it plays a synergistic effect.
+Compared to spectral GNN-based reading approaches, our proposed heterogeneous reasoning graph \crname is a non-spectral approach, which allows us to analyze how the nodes interact with each other in various relations and how the connections take effect between nodes.
+We visualize the predictions in our heterogeneous reasoning graph on \WikiHop and \MedHop in Figures~\ref{fig:wikivis} and \ref{fig:medvis}, respectively.
+Different types of nodes are shown in different colors (subject nodes are gray, reasoning nodes are orange, mention nodes are green, candidate nodes are blue, and support nodes are red), and their edges, which reflect selections of node pairs, are shown in different thickness lines.
+The thicker the edges, the more important they learn from training.
+Considering that the answer determination should not only be inferred by the weight edges but also from the output layer projected from the representations of the nodes to $\mathbb{R}^{1\times2d}$ and accumulated score from $\mathscr{N}_{can}$ and $\mathscr{N}_{men}$, we use the transparency of the nodes to respond to the outputs: the darker the nodes, the higher the values output from the output layer.
+Owing to the output values being quite different, some mention and candidate nodes are almost transparent.
+The weight graph provides the evidence during reading and the analysis of DDI.
+It passes the messages according to the concept of \emph{grandmother cells} that not only one node becomes effective, but the cluster behind it plays a synergistic effect.
 We learn more about our model through visualization.
 For instance, the node transparency differentiation on \MedHop is significantly lower than \WikiHop, which indicates that the drug features are not sufficiently learned, leading to the convergence of node features and increased classification prediction difficulty.
 This issue can be further addressed.

-To better understand the predictions of model and make contribution for the further study, we generate HTML file of sample as shown in Fig.~\ref{fig:html}, try to analyse that whether the text spans containing in the max-score nodes can make sense with human's answer after reading.
-Plesas visit our website (\href{https://github.com/isfengg/ClueReader}{https://github.com/cluereader/cluereader.github.io}) for more visualization samples in HTML files.
+To better understand the model predictions and contribute to further study, we generate HTML files of samples as shown in Figure~\ref{fig:html} and analyze whether the named entities contained in the max-score nodes can make sense from the perspective of a human answering after reading.
+Please refer to our website (\href{https://github.com/cluereader/cluereader.github.io}{https://github.com/cluereader/cluereader.github.io}) for more visualization samples in HTML files.